vocalpy/vak/README.md

 To install, run the following command at the command line:
 `pip install cnn_bilstm`

-Best practice is to use a separate environment.
+Best practice is to use a virtual environment.
 If you install from `pip` you can use `virtualenv` or `pipenv`.
-In many cases it may be easier to install
-[Anaconda](https://www.anaconda.com/download), and use their `conda` command-line tool to create environments and install the scientific libraries that this package depends on.
+In many cases it may be easier to install [Anaconda](https://www.anaconda.com/download), and use their `conda` command-line tool to create environments and install the scientific libraries that this package depends on.
 Here's how you'd set up a `conda` environment: